Frequently Asked Questions

 Q: Who can register the students?
 Only a student can submit the Research Plan and Safety Form for an individual project.
 These must be sent from a student’s email address.
 Classroom projects (only grades K thru 4) must be submitted by the classroom teacher.

-Q: If I qualify for Queeny, can I re-do my project, or even do a different project to submit for Queeny?
-No, because the grade that qualified you for Queeny was based solely on your current project.
-What you are allowed to do, however, is to make minor tweaks to your project based on your grading rubric.
-To re-do or replace your project would be unfair to the other students who displayed at STEAMFest.
+Q: If I qualify to advance to ASSLSF, can I re-do my project, or even do a different project to submit?
+Yes, you can edit your existing project.
+No, you cannot re-do it or do a different project.
+That's because the grade that qualified you for ASSLSF was based solely on your STEAMFest project.
+To re-do or replace your project would be unfair to the other students who participated in STEAMFest.

 Q: Is there an Awards Ceremony?
 Not this year.
 Project placements will be shared with the participating students by email and with schools over our web site and via social media.